Protein Society: Journal

-In 1987, the Society began publishing the trans-disciplinary academic journal Protein Science, with Hans Neurath serving as Editor-in-chief.
-Protein science researchers from varying disciplines, as well as educators and students from greater than 50 countries make up the membership.
+In 1987, the Society began publishing the trans-disciplinary academic journal Protein Science, with Hans Neurath serving as editor-in-chief.
 The journal covers research on the structure, function, and biochemical significance of proteins, their role in molecular and cell biology, genetics, and evolution, and their regulation and mechanisms of action.
+As of 2024, the editor-in-chief is John Kuriyan.

 Symposium

 The society organizes an annual symposium which hosts hundreds of participants from all over the world, features research presentations by leaders from the diverse fields involved in protein science, a graduate student poster competition, networking opportunities, free undergraduate registration, educational workshops, and the annual presentation of the Protein Society's Awards.